lgaudencio/warsaw-uprising-1944/README.md

     ### Features left to Implement

-    * A success page to be added when a user puts in their details to subscribe to assure them that the action has been successful.
+    * A feature that could be implemented in the future, would be to add JavaScript so that an email can be sent to us with the users contact details.

     ## Technologies